remotion-dev/remotion/packages/docs/docs/cli/render.md

 ### `--audio-bitrate`

+_Available from v3.2.32_

-Specify the output bitrate for the generated audio.
+Specify the target bitrate for the generated audio.
-Beware, ffmpeg may, depending on the codec chosen, not take this parameter into account.
-Example:  `512K`, `1M`
+The syntax for FFMPEGs `-b:a` parameter should be used.
+FFMPEG may encode the video in a way that will not result in the exact audio bitrate specified.
+Example values: `128K` for 128 kbps, `1M` for 1 Mbps.

 ### `--video-bitrate`

+_Available from v3.2.32_

-Specify the output bitrate for the generated video.
+Specify the target bitrate for the generated video.
-Beware, ffmpeg may, depending on the codec chosen, not take this parameter into account.
-Example:  `512K`, `1M`
+The syntax for FFMPEGs `-b:v` parameter should be used.
+FFMPEG may encode the video in a way that will not result in the exact video bitrate specified.
+This option cannot be set if `--crf` is set.
+Example values: `512K` for 512 kbps, `1M` for 1 Mbps.

 ### `--prores-profile`